linusaltacc/hello-World/README.md

 ```bash
 $ javac Hello.java
 ```
-###That will compile the java program and new file called Hello.class will be created.
+### That will compile the java program and a new file called Hello.class will be created.

 ## To Run the Hello.java program